 - Why is Toutiao this popular in China?

-- Why should I use Toutiao for advertising?
+- Why should I use Toutiao for paid advertising?

 - Creating an official account on Toutiao